 Whether you’re a gym bunny or just lead an active lifestyle, one of the biggest frustrations women report after a breast augmentation is stopping exercise during recovery.

-If you're getting cold sweats at the prospect of a little exercise downtime during your recovery from plastic surgery... don't panic.
+If you're getting cold sweats at the prospect of a little exercise downtime during your recovery... don't panic.

 Taking time out from the gym during your recovery is really important.